...

 1. For children from 0 to 3 years old

-2. Applies to children between 3 and 6 years old.
+2. For children aged from 3 to 6 years old.

 Compulsory education in Spain (Educación básica)

-The country's education system is controlled by the Spanish Ministry of Education.
-The state is responsible for monitoring the quality of education and setting standards for the number of teachers, class sizes, approval of methodological programs, and control of funding issues.
-Education is compulsory at all types of Spanish universities, and students are educated in two stages from the age of 6 to 16.
+The Spanish Ministry of Education is responsible for controlling school education.
+Its responsibilities stipulate monitoring the quality of education and setting standards for the number of teachers, class sizes, approval of methodological programs, and control of funding issues.
+Education is compulsory at all types of Spanish universities, and students aged from 6 to 16 years old are educated in two stages.

 The initial stage (educación primaria).
-Children between 6 and 12 years old, divided into 3 cycles of 2 years each: primary cycle (6-8 years old), middle cycle (8-10 years old), and high cycle (10-12 years old) ;
+Children aged from 6 to 12 years old, are studying under 3 cycles, each lasting for 2 years: primary cycle (6-8 years old), middle level (8-10 years old), and high school (10-12 years old) ;

 Phase II (educación secundaria obligatoria).
-Completes the basic education of students aged 12 to 16 years.
-Upon completion of the program, students will receive a secondary education diploma.
+After completing the program, students are awarded a secondary education diploma.

-The main subjects taught within the framework of the school curriculum of the Spanish secondary education: natural sciences (geography, natural history), humanities (history, social sciences, literature, civic education and human rights), languages (Spanish, foreign languages) , autonomous languages - Valencian, Catalan, Galician, Basque) Mathematics, Physical Education, Music and Visual Arts.
+Educational process stipulates studying of the following disciplines: natural sciences (geography, natural history), humanities (history, social sciences, literature, civic education and human rights), languages (Spanish, foreign languages) , autonomous languages - Valencian, Catalan, Galician, Basque) Mathematics, Physical Education, Music and Visual Arts.

 Bachilerato

-The Spanish education system includes the bachilerato level, which is reminiscent of the advanced classes in general education schools and consists of two courses.
-Bachilerato is not compulsory, but voluntary education.
-This level of study is chosen mainly by students who plan to continue their education in higher education institutions.
-The second course of bachilerato deals with the main areas in which the student chooses to specialize: exact sciences or humanities and social sciences, arts.
+The bachilerato level resembles the advanced classes which are conducted in general schools, divided into two courses.
+Bachilerato is not a compulsory level of studying, aimed at students who are interested in entering the university.
+The second course of bachilerato is related to future specialization of a student: exact sciences or humanities and social sciences, arts.
 The final exam of the bachelor is the university entrance exam.
 In the highly competitive conditions of university admission, graduates with a high final average have a significant advantage when choosing a university.
 Studying bachelor in Spain starts at the age of 16, after the completion of basic schooling.

-1. Arts (Artes) (fine arts and design (Artes plásticas imagen y diseño) or performing arts, music and dance (o Artes escénicas, música y danza).
+1. Arts (fine arts and design) or performing arts, music and dance.

 Secondary vocational education in Spain

-Secondary vocational education occupies an important place in the Spanish education system.
-It can be obtained in 142 specializations.
+Secondary vocational education can be obtained in 142 specializations.
 The duration of each course is determined individually for each specialization, usually between 1300 and 2000 hours, and 25% of the study time must be devoted to industrial practice.

-• Secondary vocational Spanish education (Formación Profesional de Grado Medio) can be obtained by the following categories of citizens.
+• Secondary vocational Spanish education is available to the following categories of citizens.

 • University graduates with a basic education diploma (Título de Educación Secundaria).